Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 NOTE: The "dryRun" flag means no changes were made.
 ```

+Notice how the component files would be created directly in `awesome-lib/src/lib/`, compared
+with `awesome-lib/src/lib/awesome-lib/` when `--flat` is _not_ used.

-Before moving on, some edits are required:
+Before moving on, some additional edits are required:

-1. Remove the `component.spec` TypeScript file -- it's not needed.
+1. Remove the `<new component name>.component.spec.ts` file -- it is not needed.
-2. In the `component` TypeScript:
+2. In the `<new component name>.component.ts` file:
-    * Remove `OnInit` from the import and all instances of it from the class.
+    * Remove `OnInit` from the import and all instances of it from the class
-    * Add the import: `import { ConfigService } from '@sagebionetworks/challenge-registry/config';`
+    * Import `ConfigService` from `@sagebionetworks/challenge-registry/config`
-    * Update the constructor to be: `constructor(private readonly configService: ConfigService) {}`
+    * Pass `configService` into the constructor as `private readonly`

     The final result should look something like this:

       ```ts
       import { Component } from '@angular/core';
       import { ConfigService } from '@sagebionetworks/challenge-registry/config';